 Think of this dish as Chicken Teriyaki with a South Asian flair, or India meets the other flavors of Asia.
-It sounds exotic but it’s actually pretty easy to make.
+It sounds exotic but it’s actually kid-friendly and easy to make.

 The marinade is a simple mix of soy sauce, brown sugar, fresh lime juice, a bit of oil, garlic, ginger and spices.
-What makes it so unique is Garam Masala, an aromatic spice blend containing cinnamon, coriander, cardamom, cumin, nutmeg, mace, peppercorns and cloves.
+What makes it unique is Garam Masala, an aromatic Indian and South Asian spice blend containing cinnamon, coriander, cardamom, cumin, nutmeg, mace, peppercorns and cloves.
 You can find it at Whole Foods or other specialty markets — it’s worth adding to your spice rack for sure.

 Asian BBQ Chicken

 - 1/4 cup plus 2 tablespoons dark brown sugar, packed

 - 1/4 cup plus 2 tablespoons soy sauce

-1½ tablespoons canola or vegetable oil
+- 1-1/2 tablespoons vegetable oil

 - 1/2 teaspoon Asian sesame oil

-3 cloves garlic, minced
+- 3 cloves garlic, minced

-1½ teaspoons fresh ginger, grated*
+- 1-1/2 teaspoons fresh grated ginger

-8 skinless, boneless chicken thighs
+- 8 skinless, boneless chicken thighs

-2 scallions (light and dark green parts only), thinly sliced
+- 2 scallions light and dark green parts only, thinly sliced

-2. Preheat grill to high heat.
+- Preheat grill to high heat.